-- Later place gloves in your washing machine and wash at least under a warm setting with detergent.
+- Later, place the gloves in your washing machine and wash under a warm setting with detergent.

-You do not have to worry about contaminated gloves or clothing mixing in with the rest of the laundry load the CDC website mentions not to shake and mix your garments together because the virus may spread but the warm water will kill all viruses.
+You do not have to worry about contaminated gloves or clothing mixing in with the rest of the laundry load.
+The CDC’s website instructs you to not shake and mix your garments together because the virus may spread, but the warm water will kill all viruses.

-Our copper gloves are 100% machine washable and as indicated in results from the AATCC that after 5 washing cycles very minimal copper is lost during cleaning.
+Our copper gloves are 100% machine washable and, as indicated by the results from the AATCC, after 5 washing cycles very minimal copper is lost during cleaning.

-Copper hand protection can be a very practical solution for everyday activities.
-We need to be scrupulous in our efforts to avoid touching surfaces and stop the spread of this virus.
+Copper hand protection can be a very practical solution to keep you safe during everyday activities.
+Additionally, they are one of the only anti-viral gym gloves on the market today.
+As we all know, we need to be scrupulous in our efforts to avoid touching surfaces and stop the spread of this virus.

-Circling back to my experience, It’s an outright shame that some grocery stores have not faced up to the reality and protected their customers and workers and required all cashiers and staff to wear gloves when handling our food.
+Circling back to my experience, it’s an outright shame that some grocery stores have not faced up to reality and protected their customers and workers by requiring all cashiers and staff to wear gloves when handling our food.

-Thousands of grocery store employees in the country continue to work and get exposed to the herds of shoppers every day.
-While some grocery chains like Walmart and Kroger have promised masks, gloves, and sanitizers for their staff, WinCo has blown it big time in my opinion with the absence of this equipment.
-From trying to reason with a disgruntled cashier to escalating my concerns to a regional department.
-They have failed to act on this public health and safety concern and left me with a copy and paste email response.
+Thousands of grocery store employees in this country continue to work and get exposed to the herds of shoppers every day.
+While some grocery chains like Walmart and Kroger have promised masks, gloves, and sanitizers for their staff, WinCo has, in my opinion, blown it big time due to the absence of this equipment at their stores.
+From trying to reason with a disgruntled cashier to escalating my concerns to a regional department, they have failed to act on this public health and safety concern and left me with a copy and paste email response.

-I think that you will agree that if there is a highly contagious airborne disease spreading exponentially and the entire community crammed into a single store its very risky not to be wearing gloves.
+I think that you will agree that if there is a highly contagious airborne disease spreading exponentially, when the entire community is crammed into a single store it’s very risky not to be wearing gloves.